Trump says progressive congresswomen should 'go back' where 'they came' from

 "Fact check: 3 of the 4 colleagues of mine he's targeting were born in the U.S. And those of us serving in Congress who immigrated here or are children of immigrants like myself are American," he tweeted.
 "Period."

 A weeklong feud involving the progressive congresswomen and Democratic leadership might have played a role in Trump's tweets.
-Referencing the four women, Pelosi said in a Maureen Dowd op-ed published by The New York Times last week: "All these people have their public whatever and their Twitter world.
+Referring to the four women, Pelosi said in a Maureen Dowd column published in The New York Times last week: "All these people have their public whatever and their Twitter world.
 But they didn’t have any following.
 They’re four people, and that’s how many votes they got.”

 In response, Ocasio-Cortez said in an interview that she and her fellow progressives were being singled out by Pelosi as "newly elected women of color," saying, "it got to a point where it was just outright disrespectful."